carlerik-gauthier/arxiv-editor/README.md

 tone.
 The workflow uses the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) for agents, tools, delegation, runners, and tracing.

+## Experimentation outcome
+This branch is the result of a successful experiment.
+Codex coding agent assisted to refine the instruction steps, implementing the code first draft that I reviewed and tested (and of course, understanding it) before approving moving to the next step.
+When the generated was not fully in line with my expectation, I was able to fix.

 ## Supported areas

 | Family | Specialists | arXiv categories |